Acrenactive/SchoolProject/README.md

 ### Beginner

-I am a beginner in C++ but i am really intresting to learning me more about that language
+I am a beginner in C++/Javascript but i am really intresting to learning me more about that language

 ### Guide